responsiv/uploader-plugin/README.md

 Each component will detect if the relationship is a multiple ("many") or singular ("one") type and render a different control accordingly.

-#### Attaching the uploader
+#### Attaching the uploader (from page)

-To attach the uploader, you simply initialize the component either on the page or layout:
+To attach the uploader directly to the page as a component, you simply initialize the component either on the page or layout:

     [fileUploader]
     maxSize = "2"